serokell/blog-posts/TON Contest/article.md

 to us anyway (you will see why in a minute).

-The documentation turned out to be very thorough but sometimes hard to read as it was constantly jumping back and forth between high level explanations of abstract ideas and low level details of their specific implementations.
+The documentation turned out to be very thorough but sometimes hard to read as it was often jumping back and forth between high level explanations of abstract ideas and low level details of their specific implementations.
+We thought it would be a huge improvement to extract the implementation details into a separate document, as it would not only make the specifications more approachable, but also reduce their sizes.
+Developers creating smart-contracts for the TON platform do not need to know how the virtual machine represents its stack internally.

 ### Nix: Building the code